Alternative robust ways of witnessing nonclassicality in the simplest scenario: Parity-oblivious multiplexing in the presence of noise

 In other words, if one obtains a probability of success greater than the classical probability of success, then parity preservation is violated.
 Moreover, we have shown in Theorem~\ref{threshold_all} that under a certain threshold, this implies that Marvian's equality (as well as Pusey's inequality) is also violated.
-Therefore, we have shown that as long as the noise is below a certain threshold, preparation contextuality is still a resource for parity oblivious multiplexing.
+Therefore, we have shown that as long as the noise is below a certain threshold, preparation contextuality is still present whenever parity-oblivious multiplexing manifests computational advantage over classical strategies.